grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -memberlist.tls-enabled
 [tls_enabled: <boolean> | default = false]

-# Path to the client certificate, which will be used for authenticating with the
+# Path to the client certificate file, which will be used for authenticating
-# server.
+# with the server.
 Also requires the key path to be configured.
 # CLI flag: -memberlist.tls-cert-path
 [tls_cert_path: <string> | default = ""]

-# Path to the key for the client certificate.
+# Path to the key file for the client certificate.
 Also requires the client
 # certificate to be configured.
 # CLI flag: -memberlist.tls-key-path
 [tls_key_path: <string> | default = ""]

-# Path to the CA certificates to validate server certificate against.
-If not
+# Path to the CA certificates file to validate server certificate against.
+If
-# set, the host's root CA certificates are used.
+# not set, the host's root CA certificates are used.
 # CLI flag: -memberlist.tls-ca-path
 [tls_ca_path: <string> | default = ""]